Office of Research and Creative Scholarship

 - Eligible faculty members can access the online application and instructions through eCampus using their ECNet login.

-- Applicants should select the Consumer Awareness Project (CAP 2013-14) to access the application.
+- Applicants should select the Consumer Awareness Project (CAP FY2016) to access the application.

-- Applicants can fill out the application, save, and return to finish at any time until the application deadline on March 14, 2014.
+- Applicants can fill out the application, save, and return to finish at any time until the application deadline on the calendar above.

-By October 1, 2015, following the completion of a funded CAP proposal, the faculty member awardee should provide a summary report of the proposal and its outcomes to the FDRC and the Office of Research and Creative Scholarship that includes the following:
+By October 1, following the completion of a funded CAP proposal, faculty member awardees should provide the below report of the proposal and its outcomes via e-mail to the Office of Research and Creative Scholarship, who will share the report with the FDRC.

-Questions can be directed to Elizabeth Demski, Associate Vice President for the Office of Research and Creative Scholarship.
+Questions can be directed to Nikki Borman in the Office of Research and Creative Scholarship.